praveenvenkatt/EMOSENSE-INTELLIGENT-AUDIO-SENSITIVITY-AND-EMOTION-DETECTION-FOR-NEURODEVELOPMENTAL-SUPPORT-SYSTEMS/README.md

 ## Title of the Project
 Intelligent Audio Sensitivity and Emotion Detection for Neurodevelopmental Support Systems

+An AI-driven assistive system that integrates real-time facial emotion detection and audio sensitivity analysis for neurodevelopmental support.

 ## About

 EmoSense is an AI-driven web-based assistive learning system designed to support children with neurodevelopmental conditions, primarily Autism Spectrum Disorder (ASD).
 The project focuses on improving emotional understanding and sensory awareness through real-time facial emotion recognition and intelligent audio sensitivity analysis.